22 key points

 & Augmenting Experts

-Xtractis-induced models are fully auditable by the domain expert who confirms the correctness of the decisions of the AI system to be deployed.
-It rationally explains each decision made.
-The deductive reasoning followed to calculate each prediction is automatically drawn in a detailed report.
+XTRACTIS-induced models are fully auditable by the professional expert who confirms the correctness of the decision strategy of the AI system to be deployed.
+PREDICT rationally explains each decision it delivered: its deductive reasoning calculating each prediction is automatically recorded in a verifiable built-in report.

 Highlighting Biases